kbwco/kbwco.github.io/_basics/GameplayBasics.md

   immediately.
 If this happens, you don't get to draw back up to 10 cards.
 * Who gets the first turn is decided by the players however they want to decide it.

+## Your Hand
+* 10 cards is neither a limit nor a minimum of cards in your hand, that's just the amount you start with.
+You can have any number of cards in your hand without having to discard or draw more.
+You would only discard or draw more if told so by a card in the game.

 ## Rotation
 * Play proceeds clockwise from whoever had the first turn.
 * On your turn, you must draw a card from the deck and play one card (you can only